GreatApe42069/Dogecoin_improvements/README.md

 *Implementation Details The DOIPXXXX class contains a method named `ImplementBlockSizeIncrease`, which accepts a Network object as a parameter.
 This method sets the block size to 8 megabytes, aiming to improve scalability.*

+# Usage :
+**To apply this proposal and enhance Dogecoin's scalability, follow these simple steps:**

-*Usage To apply this proposal, create an instance of the DOIPXXXX class and call the `ImplementBlockSizeIncrease` method with the initialized Network object.
+*-Create an instance of the DOIPXXXX class and call the `ImplementBlockSizeIncrease` method with the initialized Network object.
 This should be executed in the main function.*

+**Include Headers:**

+*-Ensure you have included the necessary Dogecoin library headers in your project.*

+**Initialization:**

+*-Create an instance of the Network class using `Network::init()`.*

+**Proposal Application:**

+*-Create an instance of the DOIPXXXX class.*
+Call the ImplementBlockSizeIncrease method with the initialized Network object.

+**Start the Network:**

+*-Begin the Dogecoin network by calling `network.start()`.*

+**Wait for Stabilization:**

+*-Allow time for the network to stabilize.
+Implement any necessary waiting mechanisms.*

+**Stop the Network:**

+*_Safely stop the Dogecoin network when done with `network.stop()`.*

+**Build and Test:**

+*-Build your Dogecoin project with the proposal code and thoroughly test its functionality.*

+***Important Note:***
+*-It's crucial to test the proposal thoroughly in a controlled environment before considering its implementation on a live network.
+-Adjust the block size value based on your specific requirements and consider potential impacts on network performance.*

+***Implementation Code:***
+// Include necessary headers
+#include <dogecoin/dogecoin.h>

+using namespace dogecoin;

+int main() {
+    // Initialize the Dogecoin network
+    Network network = Network::init();

+    // Create an instance of the proposal class DOIPXXXX doip;

+    // Apply the block size increase proposal doip.ImplementBlockSizeIncrease(network);

+    // Start the Dogecoin network
+    network.start();

+    // Wait for network to stabilize
+    // ...

+    // Stop the Dogecoin network
+    network.stop();

+    return 0;
+}

 # Dogecoin Security Improvement:
 **Dogecoin is vulnerable to hacking and security breaches, which can result in the loss of funds for users.**